brianshih1/mini-container/mdbook/src/capabilities.md

 **Demo 1: Gaining Capabilities from Executables**

-One of the Linux Capabilities is `CAP_NET_BIND_SERVICE`, which determines whether a process can bind a socket to a Internet domain privileged ports (port number less than 1024).
+One of the Linux Capabilities is `CAP_NET_BIND_SERVICE`, which determines whether a process can bind a socket to an Internet domain privileged port (port number less than 1024).

-To start off, I’ve created a Rust project with the following code.
+To start, I’ve created a Rust project with the following code.
 All this code snippet does is that it tries to create a `TcpListener` and bind it to a privileged address (80).

 ```rust
 use std::net::TcpListener;